 In 2012 Victoria celebrated 150 years of the Torrens title system, which revolutionised land registration and replaced the convoluted General law title system.

-Information on the Registrar of Titles, the history of the titles office, General law titles, Crown land, legislation and a glossary of common terms used in land dealings.
+Information on land titles including the Registrar of Titles, the history of the titles office, General law titles, Crown land, legislation and a glossary of common terms used in land dealings.

-Information on common dealings: mortgages and discharges of mortgage, changing title details, replacing lost or destroyed titles, changing property boundaries, subdividing or consolidating titles, caveats, covenants and easements, and adverse possession.
+Information on common dealings with titles: mortgages and discharges of mortgage, changing title details, replacing lost or destroyed titles, changing property boundaries, subdividing or consolidating titles, caveats, covenants and easements, and adverse possession.

-Land Victoria's list of all forms, guides and fees relating to everyday land and title dealings.
+Land Use Victoria's list of all forms, guides and fees relating to everyday land and title dealings.

 Information on plans of subdivision and consolidation, building subdivision guidelines, acceptable easement purposes, non-survey guidelines and interpreting strata plans.